jvc56/MineGCG/README.md

 # MineGCG

-MineGCG is a command line tool that computes statistics for annotated cross-tables.com games.
-Currently, this tool only works for UNIX-based operating systems that ship with perl (this includes MacOS and Linux).
+MineGCG is a tool that computes statistics for annotated cross-tables.com games.
+The web version can be found at randomracer.com/mine.html.
+To use the command line version, you must have a UNIX-based operating system (this includes MacOS and Linux).
 To use, navigate to a desired empty directory and run the following commands: